-The BFM code repository is made available through the website (http://www.bfm-community.eu/).
+The BFM code repository is made available through the website (http://bfm-community.eu).
 After the compilation of the online form, an email will be automatically sent to you with a temporary link to download the code compressed archive.
 The upacked folder contains the build environment, src files and the directory run for running the various test cases which are described in Sec.
 6.5.
-The full directory tree of the BFM core is given in Fig. 5.1.